-Iwi: Ma'ufanga (Tongatapu), Niuafo'ou, Angahaa ('Eua), Neiafu (Vava'u), Pukotala (Ha'apai), Satalo (Upolu, Samoa)
+Iwi: Ma'ufanga (Tongatapu), Niuafo'ou, Angahaa ('Eua), Satalo (Upolu, Samoa), Taunga (Vava'u), Pukotala (Ha'apai)

 About David Taufui Mikato

-David's writing focuses on the tensions, contradictions, complexities, and nuances associated with the implementation of Indigenous methodologies and methods in dominant research contexts.
-His paper published with his doctoral supervisors in 2016 highlighted the dilemmas and complexities involved when utilizing talanoa as a method of gathering data across generations of people (based on age, gender, social class) in New Zealand and in the diaspora.
-Often, he utilizes critical autoethnography as an approach to delve into and interrogate the place of "self" in-between/within/amongst diverse contexts in education and wider society.
-Moreover, David has utilized va and veitapui as theoretical ideas to understand "wayfinding mobilities" and what it means to navigate and mediate diverse spaces - both theoretical and philosophical, as well as the spatial and temporal.
+David's writing focuses on the tensions, contradictions, complexities, and nuances associated with the implementation of Indigenous Pacific methodologies and methods in dominant Euro-American-centric research contexts.
+His joint paper, 'Talanoa'i 'a e talanoa - talking about talanoa: dilemmas of a novice researcher', was published in 2016 and highlighted the dilemmas and challenges associated with talanoa as a method of gathering data across generations of people (shaped by age, gender, resilience, social class, privilege, mobilities, oppression) in Aotearoa New Zealand and Tonga.
+Often, David utilizes critical autoethnography (CAE) as an approach to delve-into and interrogate the place of self and inter-subjectivities in-between/within/amongst diverse contexts in education and the wider society.
+Moreover, David has utilized vā and veitapui as relational and ethical theoretical ideas and ideals to understanding 'wayfinding mobilities' and what it means to navigate and mediate diverse spaces/places - the geographical, theoretical, spiritual, and philosophical, as well as the spatial and temporal.

 - Pennie Togiatama-Otto.
 The successful narratives of Niuean scholars.
 (UoA)

 - Patricia Anne Bevins.
 Climate change education: Empowering young people to take informed and intentional action to become agents of change.
 (UoW)